Katikistan/Notes/Networking.md

 ### Bandwidth for TCP
 *Suppose there are k TCP connection ongoing over a shared link with bandwidth R. In addition to the k TCP connections, another TCP connection is initiated over this shared link.
 What is the bandwidth available to the new TCP connection and why?*

 Assuming equal RTT, window sizes and each of the TCP connections operating are under AIMD phase of congestion control algorithm (see Section 3.7.1 in KR), the bandwidth of the shared connection link would be equally shared between the k+1 TCP connections because of the nature of the congestion control algorithm.
 This would imply each of the TCP connections would have a bandwidth equal to R/(k+1) available.
 The assumption of all TCP connections entering the AIMD phase of the congestion control algorithm is important for the fair sharing guarantee.

+congestion control ensures fair sharing of bandwith, UDP dosent have that.

 How should a TCP sender determine the rate at which it should send?